wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU App - Create crypto coins and trade community for free.
-TAU helps you to create P2P crypto trade community independantly from central hosting, therefore you can issue genuine blockchain coins free from third party charge.
-TAU do not require you to buy any TAUcoins for enjoying full functions.
-Community leaders can airdrop coins to friends freely.
+TAU helps you to create P2P crypto trade community independantly from central hosting.
+You can issue genuine blockchain coins free from third party charge.
+TAU does not require you to buy any TAUcoins for enjoying all functions.
+Community leaders can airdrop coins to friends freely for community expansion.

-We aim to help individuals to build crypto community; therefore **TAU full blockchain node works on smart phones** with low data consumption, which is essential for developing regions like Africa.
+We aim to help individuals to build crypto community; therefore TAU full blockchain node is designed to works on **smart phones** with low data consumption, which is essential for developing regions like Africa.

 #### Crypto Airdrop dream tool
 * Free, no third party charge, such as ETH gas